 Smartphone, Tablet and Mobile Device Security

 Mobile devices have become one of the most targeted items for theft in recent years.
-Their popularity and portability have helped keep them highly desirable, even with the formation of a nationwide database to block stolen devices from re-use.
+Their popularity and portability have helped keep them highly desirable.

 To help prevent theft and unauthorized use of your phone or tablet, be sure that you are following requirements for use of Mobile Devices at CUMC.
 This includes setting an automatic lock or password, using encryption and keeping your equipment physically secure.
 Also see the Lost or Stolen Equipment page for specific CUMC procedures.